arulandu/competitive-programming/Navigator.md

   - Depth-first search recursively traverses a graph.
   - Look for ways to move code into the dfs instead of repetitive clearing operations.
   - Think about storing what component each node belongs too?
+  - check to make sure you really need to dfs. see if you can dfs iteratively beforehand.

 ### Flood Fill
   - DFS on a grid